Daytona International Speedway (2.5 miles, Super Speedway, tri-oval) in Daytona Beach, Florida

 The Daytona International Speedway impressed with a total length of 2.5 miles and a unique curve elevation of 31 °, and these proportions are only surpassed by the track at Talladega.
 Imagine once, you'd boards on his house roof with 300km / h along, then you get a good idea of the action there.
 When you are standing on the apron, one looks first several meters upwards until one sees the SAFER Barrier.
 Physically, this means that a car must be at least 60mph, so scarce 100km / h in order to keep on the banking above can.

 The planning for the Daytona International Speedway began a few years after the founding of NASCAR.
 In 1953, Bill France Sr. began to discuss this huge oval and future flagship of the sport with engineers.
 As a feasibility study, the Ford Proving Grounds served by the way in Detroit, Michigan, in which you look at some abschaute for the realization of the extreme banking.
 In 1957 the ground was broken and two years later the works were completed.
-Fun Fact: For the huge banked corners earth was used out of the infield, with the pit gradually filled with water due to the high water table.
+Fun Fact: For the huge banked corners earth was used from the infield, where the pit gradually filled with water due to the high water table.
 The resulting lake still exists today and has even been given a name: Lake Lloyd.

 The long Daytona for years so characteristic bumps had after the summer 2010 race bless the temporal, as the huge companies began to paved Daytona for the second time after 1978 new.
 The reason was to break up the road, which led during the repair break to a massive audience slump on the screens in the 2010 edition of the legendary Daytona 500.
 Almost half a year later was on the 31-degree banking of the huge, 2.5 miles long super speedways a new strip of asphalt, in time for the next event date of the Great American Race.
 This new racing surface mounted then also some changes, which had a huge impact on the previously known, traditional Restrictor-plate racing or bump Drafting: The Two-car trains were seen in 2011 for the first time in a Daytona 500.